TherapyNottingham/TN2021/content/faq/_index.md

 ## What times and days are available?
 - Our up to date availabiloty for individual psychotherapy [is available here, where you can book online]({{< relref "/booking" >}}).
 For other services then please [contact us]({{< relref "/#contact" >}})

-## How often do I have to have appointmnets?
+## How often do I have to have appointments?
 - We usually work on a weekly basis, one appointment per week at the same time, on the same day.
 For some clients, we may discuss with you the option of increasing this.

 ## Psychotherapy is expensive and/or I don't have the time.
 Can I see you every two weeks instead?